-I am assistant professor at Delft University of Technology, where I research the application of software engineering methods to spreadsheets.
-On that, I wrote a number of publications and my PhD dissertation.
+Hi there!
+I am Felienne.
+Since 2013 I am assistant professor at Delft University of Technology, where I research end-user programming.
+End-user programming is programming for everyone that does think of themselves as a programmer.
+In my PhD dissertation I worked on applying methods from software engineering to spreadsheets.
+During my PhD I founded a company called Infotron, based on the tools and techniques for spreadsheet analysis I developed.
+Recently, I have also worked on software engineering for kids (link in Dutch).
 I am regularly asked to speak about my research on conferences.
-During my PhD I founded a company called Infotron, based on the tools and techniques for spreadsheet analysis I developed.
 Me, my research and my company have gotten some media coverage over the last years.
-One of my biggest passions in life is to share my enthusiasm for programming with others.
-I teach a bunch of kids MindStorms programming every Saturday in a local community center.
-Furthermore, I am in the board of Devnology, a Dutch developer community that organizes monthly meetings on all things software, from Arduinos to open source and from SmallTalk to storytelling.
-Finally, I like organizing things, like the Joy of Coding conference, a one day developer conference in Rotterdam.
+I have some programming related hobbies too :) I teach a bunch of kids programming every Saturday in a local community center.
+I am in the board of Devnology, a Dutch developer community.
+I am also one of the people behind Joy of Coding conference, a one day developer conference in Rotterdam.

 Do High and Low Performing Student Teams Use Scrum Differently in Capstone Projects? — Maria Paasivaara

 And another talk about capstone projects, really cool!
 This paper compares high and low performing team and see how they use scrum.
 The project setup is very similar to the previous talk.
 The highest and lowest performing 4 teams were compared.
 High performance teams use the backlog more and communicatie with the product owner more, Read more about Do High and Low Performing Student Teams Use Scrum Differently in Capstone Projects? — Maria Paasivaara[…]